 - You can install either LEDs or neons as the colon indicators.
 There is a minor change to the components depending on which you choose. - For LEDs: You need to connect P1 "VIN" to "COM" and choose 1k values for R38 and R39.
 You need to take care of the polarity of the LEDs, following what is marked on the board. - For neons: You need to connect "170V" to "COM" and choose 120k values for R38 and R39.
-The polarity of the neons does not matter. - Q6 should be orientated with the flat side as shown on the board.
+The polarity of the neons does not matter. - Q3 Q6 should be orientated with the flat side as shown on the board.
 Some FETs come with the leads in a row rather than in a triangle.
-If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - The RTC module has two sets of contacts on it.
-You can use either the side with the pins on it or wire up the other side with flying wires.
-If you use the side with pins, you should carefully remove the two unused pins (see hint).
-If you use the contacts on the module, you should leave CONN\RTC off the board. - If you receive the connector header as a single strip, break off 4 pins for SV3. - R17 is needed to bias the LDR ambient light detection circuit, to make sure that the LED lights up reliably.
+If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - R17 is needed to bias the LDR ambient light detection circuit, to make sure that the LED lights up reliably. - Mount the RGB LEDs close to the board, but be careful not to strain the LED too much.
+Normally it is best to mount the LEDs until the "lump" in the leads (about 3 - 4mm proud of the board).
+If you mount the LEDs too high, the tubes have to be mounted much too high from the board. - The "colon" LEDs need to be mounted proud of the board, on moderately rigid extension wires.
+It is not easy to estimate the height they should be mounted at yet (it will become clear once you mount the tubes), so for the moment, make the leads longer than you will need. - Be careful to adequately insulate the LED leads using some heat shrink or excess plastic sleeving.